naif-sameer/my-programming-docs/docs/javascript/vuejs/vuejs.md

 `scoped` attribute ensures a components's css will apply only its html elements.

-- With Scoped, the parent component's styles will not leak into child components, Hovever, a child component's root node will be offected by both the parent's scoped and the child scoped.
+- With Scoped, the parent component's styles will not leak into child components, Hoverer, a child component's root node will be effected by both the parent's scoped and the child scoped.

-- When using slots, the parent components styles are applied and not the child component style. even through the content is embeded inside the Child Component.
+- When using slots, the parent components styles are applied and not the child component style. even through the content is embedded inside the Child Component.
 ```html
 	<style scoped>